AndresPradGo/navbrix-api/README.md

 # <a id="motivation"></a> 🌟 Motivation

-NavBrix API was developed with one goal:
+NavBrix API was developed to achieve one goal:

 > Make the NavCraft API immune to weather changes.